 Adults Only ~ Give Where You Live ~ Join Only One Group

 You further confirm that you are an adult, living within the boundaries of that group, that you do not belong to any other groups within the Buy Nothing network.
-You will be asked to confirm this information via Private Message.
+You will be asked to confirm this information via 3 membership questions that pop up when you request to join a group and/or via private message.
 Details

 These are the types of posts that belong in our groups: